Protecting your household belongings from theft and damage

 Home Emergency cover

-The insurance policy includes Basic Home Emergency cover which provides cover for common home emergencies including burst pipes; failure of the water, gas or electricity supply; removal of pests or vermin; and roof damage.
+The insurance policy includes Basic Home Emergency cover which provides cover for common home emergencies including burst pipes; failure of the domestic power supply (gas or electricity); removal of pests or vermin; and roof damage.
 You can upgrade to Full Home Emergency cover.